Circulation by microwave-induced vortex transport for signal isolation: Introduction

 In order to scale up quantum computing devices, the supporting hardware for qubits must appropriately scale down.
 Essential components include elements for signal routing and isolation, such as circulators, as well as low-noise amplifiers, filters, and cooling systems.
 While development in improving miniaturization and effectiveness of these components progresses apace \cite{devamp,TWPAlincolnLab,devcirc,4modeTA,ETH100,IBMisolator,intelCryoLogic,IBMisolator2020,rosenthal2020}, traditional circulators remain bulky and require high magnetic fields for operation.

 Creating a circulator requires nonreciprocal behavior induced by implicit or explicit breaking of time-reversal symmetry.
 This is then combined with microwave engineering to enable unidirectional transmission with little to no loss in a clockwise or counterclockwise fashion over a large operating bandwidth.
 The nonreciprocal behavior observed in commercial ferrite junction circulators, which are commonly utilized in smaller systems, is a result of the Faraday effect.
 The interaction between a magnetic field, e.g., from a permanent magnet, and the central ferrite discs of the device create circulation via wave interference and magnetically induced gyration \cite{pozar}.
-As a result, circulators are fundamentally limited in size by the signal wavelength.
-With their large size and reliance on strong fields, the prospect of employing ferrite circulators in large quantum computing schemes is a challenge for the field, though some progress in wavelength-size devices~\cite{SchusterSimon} has been made.
+As a result, commercial ferrite junction circulators are fundamentally limited in size by the signal wavelength.
+However, their passive operation necessarily eliminates any additional control hardware.
+Nonetheless, with their large size and reliance on strong fields, the prospect of employing ferrite circulators in large quantum computing schemes is a challenge for the field, though some progress in wavelength-size devices~\cite{SchusterSimon} has been made.
 This requires finding small-volume, on-chip solutions that operate at low magnetic field and enable the isolation of quantum devices and corresponding precise qubit control and measurement.